IBM/image-analysis-iot-alert/README.md

 ## Step 2 - Cloudant database
 ![cloudant](images-docs/cloudant.PNG)

-Create a database to store the incoming images.
-Go to IBM Cloud's (Bluemix) Catalog and look for Cloudant database.
-Create a service with a name or your choice.
-Then save its credentials for a later use.
-Launch Cloudant db and create a database and name it.
-I created a db, for example, that I called it "events".
+- Make sure you already created a Node-RED package that comes with Cloudant database and had saved the credentials of Cloudant.
+Create a database (a table) in Cloudant and name it, this will store the incoming images.

 ## Step 3 - IBM Cloud Functions (previously OpenWhisk)
-> **Create IBM Cloud Functions from the Catalog before you start step 3.**
+> **Make sure you already created IBM Cloud Functions from the Catalog before you start Step 3.**

 ![functions-ow](images-docs/functions-ow.PNG)